Date of knowledge | Definition

 In some situations, the claimant may not immediately be aware that they have been injured following an accident or exposure to a hazardous substance.
 Many work-related illness claims are traced back not to a single event, but to ongoing circumstances, such as working for months or years in an environment without suitable ventilation or ear-protection.

-For industrial disease claims, such as claims for noise-induced hearing loss or asbestos-related disease, the three-year limit starts from the claimant's "date of knowledge".
-The "date of knowledge" is usually the date that the claimant became aware of the cause of their injury or illness.
+For industrial disease claims, such as claims for Noise Induced Hearing Loss (NIHL) or asbestos-related disease claims, the three-year limit starts from the claimant's date of knowledge.
+The date of knowledge is usually the date that the claimant became aware of the cause of their injury or illness.

 When does the date of knowledge start?